InnocenzoMerola/InnocenzoMerola/README.md

 ###

 <p align="left">My name is Innocenzo Merola and I'm a Full Stack Web Developer.
-I'm from Italy, living in Maddaloni.
-You can find me on</p>
+I'm from Italy, living in Maddaloni.</p>

 ###